-As a pest which is largely associated with galleries in the bark of the bole and roots of larger Pinus spp. trees, the main pathways for entry to the UK are those of various types of wood and wood products.
+As a pest which is largely associated with galleries in the bark of the bole and roots of larger Pinus spp. trees (though there are occasional reports on other conifers), the main pathways for entry to the UK are those of various types of wood and wood products.

 This PRA was written during the transition period following the UK's departure from the EU.
 Therefore, the legislation which applied at the time of writing was the EU legislation 2019/2072, which will continue to apply in Northern Ireland.
-The post-transition legislation for Great Britain (The Plant Health (Phytosanitary Conditions) (Amendment) (EU Exit) Regulations 20207) does not vary in listing for D. valens (as "Scolytidae spp. (non-European)"), nor in the measures outlined below.
-Details of placement in the equivalent GB Annexes are included in brackets after the EU Annex details.
+The post-transition legislation for Great Britain (The Plant Health (Phytosanitary Conditions) (Amendment) (EU Exit) Regulations 2020) does not vary in listing for D. valens (as "Scolytidae spp. (non-